opetitprestataire/label-studio/web/libs/editor/src/components/KonvaVector/README.md

 ### Single Source of Truth

-The PointCreationManager is now the **single source of truth** for all point creation:
+The PointCreationManager is the **single source of truth** for all point creation:

 - **All point creation goes through the manager**: Whether it's manual mouse interactions, programmatic calls, or shift-click operations
 - **Consistent behavior**: All point creation follows the same logic and constraints